128technology/docs/docs/wan_site_assignment.md

 The site assignment takes a few minutes.
 To view the events and activity on the fully onboarded device:
 - Select WAN Edges from the sidebar.
-- From the Site dropdown, choose the site where the SSR is assigned.
+- From the Site dropdown, choose the site where the SSR is assigned, and select the SSR.

 	![Site Dropdown](/img/wan_site_assign5a.png)